Alec McCowen: Later theatre work

-He enjoyed a career breakthrough at the Mermaid Theatre in April 1968 as Fr.
+McCowen enjoyed a career breakthrough at the Mermaid Theatre in April 1968 as Fr.
 William Rolfe in Hadrian the Seventh, winning his first Evening Standard Award as Best Actor for the London production and a Tony nomination after the transfer to Broadway.

 At the Royal Court in August 1970, McCowen was cast to play the title role in Christopher Hampton's sophisticated comedy, The Philanthropist.
 If a philanthropist is literally someone who likes people, McCowen's Philip was a philologist with a compulsive urge not to hurt people's feelings – the inverse of Molière's The Misanthrope.
 Following enthusiastic reviews the production played to packed houses and transferred to the Mayfair Theatre where it ran for a further three years, making it the Royal Court's most successful straight play.
 McCowen and his co-star Jane Asher went with it to Broadway in March 1971 where he won the 1971 Drama Desk Award for Outstanding Performance.

-His next big successes were in National Theatre Company productions at the Old Vic.
+McCowen's next big successes were in National Theatre Company productions at the Old Vic.
 In February 1973 he co-starred with Diana Rigg in Molière's The Misanthrope for which he won his second Evening Standard award; followed in July 1973 by the role of psychiatrist Martin Dysart ("played on a knife edge of professional skill and personal disgust by McCowen", according to Irving Wardle reviewing for The Times) in the world premiere of Peter Shaffer's Equus.
+McCowen took part in the first professional UK staging of Weill's Street Scene, at the Palace Theatre, London on 26 April 1987 (as Harry Easter), a charity performance in aid of London Lighthouse conducted by John Owen Edwards.